rajatmodi62/rajatmodi62.github.io/_posts/2026-08-07-cnn_equivariance.md

 </div>

 Bori Bori Demon has a curious property: he's a `badass`.
 He has tried to be a good cop before.
 Nobody listened.
-Therefore, the time has now come  to become `Bori Bori demons`.
+Therefore, the time has now come for glom guys to  become `Bori Bori demons`.
 (Please note that blackmail is not at all intended).
 Hiyaaa!!

 until we meet next, <br>